+Even if you work to create a fire-resistant home, you still need certain gear in your home in case of a fire, including the right kind of fire extinguisher.
 For ease-of-use and optimum overall utility, the best fire extinguisher for the average home is one that displays 3-A; 40-B; C on the label.
-You might not know what these numbers and letters mean, but after becoming familiar fire extinguisher classifications, you'll find them easy to understand.
-For now, suffice it to say that the ideal home fire extinguisher is one that can put out wood, grease, oil and electrical fires, and one that is lightweight enough for anyone to operate easily.
+You might not know what these numbers and letters mean, but after becoming familiar with fire extinguisher classifications, you'll find them easy to understand.
+The ideal home fire extinguisher is one that can put out wood, grease, oil and electrical fires, and one that is lightweight enough for anyone to operate easily.

-The two fire extinguishers most often cited as ideal choices for home use are the First Alert Pro5 and the harder-to-find Amerex B402.
-Both exceed size recommendations of the National Fire Association without being unwieldy, and both are refillable.
+Two fire extinguishers often cited as ideal choices for home use are the First Alert Pro5 and the harder-to-find Amerex B402.
+Both exceed size recommendations of the National Fire Association without being unwieldy, and both fire extinguishers are reusable since they're refillable.
 Of the two, the First Alert Pro5 should be first on most shopping lists, because it's easy to find.
 It's available at any big box or hardware store, whereas the Amerex B402 is primarily available online.
-For smaller areas, The New York Times publication "Wirecutter" recommends the First Alert Home1 or the Amerex B417.
+For smaller areas, good options include the First Alert Home1 or the Amerex B417.

 Fire Extinguisher Classifications

 When shopping for a fire extinguisher, you'll find the types of fires it can put out listed on the label.
-The classifications are are follows:
+The fire extinguisher classifications are as follows:

 - Class A: Paper, wood and fabric fires

 - Class B: Oil, grease and gasoline fires